bohanzhu/test_doc/README.md

 #### Get Started
 If you installed the packaged locally,

-If you installed the packaged using vagrant box,
+* Skip the first step and following the rest of steps If you installed the packaged using vagrant box,
 * 1. login into vagrant box
 ```
 vagrant ssh
 ```
-* 2. migrate annotation files that need to clean into project directory. e.g. data_preparation\data contains demo data to perform NLP cleaning
+* 2. migrate annotation files that need to clean into project directory.

+e.g. data_preparation\data contains demo data to perform NLP cleaning

 * 3. navigate to data_preparation directory and open clean_data_run.py file and configure the following setting